Battle of Muranów Square

-History

-Origins
+Background

 After the liquidation of the Warsaw ghetto, carried out by the Nazis in the summer of 1942, about 300 thousand Jews were forcefully deported to the Treblinka extermination camp and murdered there.

 A group of young Jewish activists founded two military organizations to fight the Nazis: the Jewish Combat Organization (ŻOB), which was associated with the left-wing Bund, and the Jewish Military Union (ŻZW), associated with the right-wing Zionists-Revisionists.
 These organizations, due to political differences, did not reach an agreement on the issue of joining forces (the ŻOB being the majority of them offered the revisionists to join their ranks one by one, not as a separate organization).
 According to Marek Edelman, few days before the outbreak of the uprising the two armed groups met in the ghetto.
 Apart from Edelman, the ŻOB was also represented by Mordechai Anielewicz and Icchak Cukierman.
 According to Edelman, the fighters from ŻZW took out their revolvers and, by blackmailing the members of ŻOB, tried to force them to subordinate to their organization.
 There was a brawl and gunfire between the two groups, fortunately, no one was wounded.
 Considering the severe tensions and even hatred in Palestine between the dominant Socialists and the Revisionists (e.g. post-war (Hunting) Season and Altalena) the verity of the above is uncertain.

 The fighters did not reach an agreement, but later, for pragmatic reasons, embarked on limited military cooperation, dividing up zones of influence in defense of the ghetto area in the event of another entry of German troops.